The Stages of HIV Infection

 - The three stages of HIV infection are (1) acute HIV infection, (2) chronic HIV infection, and (3) acquired immunodeficiency syndrome (AIDS).

-- There is no cure for HIV infection, but HIV medicines (called antiretrovirals or ARVs) can prevent HIV from advancing to AIDS.
+- There is no cure for HIV, but treatment with HIV medicines (called antiretroviral therapy or ART) can slow or prevent HIV from advancing from one stage to the next.
 HIV medicines help people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of HIV transmission.

 There are three stages of HIV infection:

 Acute HIV infection is the earliest stage of HIV infection, and it generally develops within 2 to 4 weeks after infection with HIV.
 During this time, some people have flu-like symptoms, such as fever, headache, and rash.
 In the acute stage of infection, HIV multiplies rapidly and spreads throughout the body.
 The virus attacks and destroys the infection-fighting CD4 cells of the immune system.
 During the acute HIV infection stage, the level of HIV in the blood is very high, which greatly increases the risk of HIV transmission.
 A person may experience significant health benefits if they start ART during this stage.

 - Chronic HIV Infection